Iran's Nuclear Capabilities Fast Facts

 December 23, 2006 - The UN Security Council votes unanimously to impose sanctions against Iran for failing to suspend its nuclear program.

-February 22, 2007 - The IAEA issues a statement saying that Iran has not complied with UN Security Council for a freeze of all nuclear activity.
+February 22, 2007 - The IAEA issues a statement saying that Iran has not complied with the UN Security Council's call for a freeze of all nuclear activity.
 Instead, Iran has expanded its uranium enrichment program.

 March 24, 2007 - The UN adopts Resolution 1747 which toughens sanctions against Iran.
 The sanctions include the freezing of assets of 28 individuals and organizations involved in Iran's nuclear and missile programs.
 About a third of those are linked to the Iranian Revolutionary Guard, an elite military corps.